ruuda/rcl/docs/strings.md

 ```

 [^1]: Except for `\u` escape sequences that encode surrogate code points
 (U+D800 through U+DFFF).
-While a pair of such escape sequences may together be
+While a pair of such escape sequences may together
-valid, a single one is not, so at this point RCL opts to not implement surrogate
+be valid, a single one is not, so at this point <abbr>RCL</abbr> opts to not
+implement surrogate
 pairs.

 ## Multiline strings